Second Careers for Baby Boomers….Is there hope?

 Certain careers are unsuitable for aging boomers, like the military that has a strict age limit on who can join.
 However, most of the above career options and fields are always looking for trained, reliable and skilled workers who are looking to start a career.

 NOTE: As the editor of AshevilleJobs.com, I witness firsthand the low unemployment rate and the struggles many local employers have in filling positions.
 Many have resorted to broadening their mindset to aggressively include going after those looking for second careers.
 Companies such as …..

 Making the Switch

 Switching from a long-term career to another can be confusing, daunting and scary.
 If you’ve put a lot of time and energy into your current career, you may even wonder if it’s worth making the switch.
 However, it doesn’t pay to be unhappy with your current job, even if you’re a boomer.
-Because boomers have a hard time retiring due to pension problems and low social security amounts, starting a new career now can secure you for the rest of your life and provide you with something that is both rewarding and high-paying.
+Because boomers have a hard time retiring due to pension problems and low social security support according to this report about who may qualify for ssdi, starting a new career now can secure you for the rest of your life and provide you with something that is both rewarding and high-paying.